letsencrypt/website/content/en/docs/revoking.md

 To revoke a certificate with Let's Encrypt, you will use the [ACME API](https://github.com/letsencrypt/boulder/blob/master/docs/acme-divergences.md), most likely through an ACME client like [Certbot](https://certbot.eff.org/).
-You will need to prove to Let's Encrypt that you are authorized to revoke the certificate.
-There are three ways to do this:
+You will need to prove to Let’s Encrypt that you are authorized to revoke the certificate.
+There are three ways to do this: from the account that issued the certificate, using a different authorized account, or using the certificate private key.

+You should specify a [reason to revoke](https://en.wikipedia.org/wiki/Certificate_revocation_list#Reasons_for_revocation) via your ACME client; for example, [in Certbot](https://certbot.eff.org/docs/using.html#revoking-certificates).
+For reasons other than `keyCompromise`, you may use any of the three methods.
+For `keyCompromise`, you will need to use the certificate private key.

 # From the account that issued the certificate